gregfox0681/BookCatalog/README.md

 Within the realm of the API, I am poised to infuse my Authorization Model, injecting a robust layer of control.
 Notably, for this project, I have introduced a straightforward User Entity.
 It's worth acknowledging that in a genuine project, the AspNetUser Authentication entities would naturally come to the fore.

 Following the orchestration of a seamlessly flowing RESTful API, my trajectory leads me to introduce a ClassLibrary project, dedicated to crafting the Data Layer project.
 Within this domain, the canvas becomes adorned with Entities and Repositories, gracefully complemented by the UnitOfWorkFilter class, a component whose significance I shall demystify in an upcoming article.
 The final touch is the Context, weaving together the fabric of this data-driven symphony.
-In the JWTAuth API Project, as vividly demonstrated in the image below, I have strategically incorporated the AuthorizationContext.
+In the BookCatalog API Project, as vividly demonstrated in the image below, I have strategically incorporated the AuthorizationContext.
 This addition serves the purpose of enabling user creation from the API into the database, employing the potent code-first technique.

 1. Token Generation:
 JWT tokens are created and signed by the server.